-Story Contest 2017 #1 Results » Highly Commended - Senior Category
+Story Contest 2017 #1 Results » Highly Commended Story - A Strange Feeling

 “A Strange Feeling” by Evangeline Jose, is the Highly Commended story in the senior category of the first biannual International Short Story Contest 2017 which was organized by Kids World Fun.

 Blake bit his lip and tried hard not to cry as he heard all the ugly remarks that were being spoken about him by the bullies who were sitting right behind him in class.
 “His face is the exact copy of a monkey,” he heard David, the meanest of all the bullies, say.
 The others burst out laughing.
 Unable to bear it any longer, Blake rushed out the classroom door and into the bathroom, leaving the others laughing loudly.
 Once in the bathroom, he rushed into the closest cubicle and shut the door, and the tears came fat and fast.
 Why can’t they be nice to me, at least for once, he thought.
 Wiping his face on the back of his sleeve, he wished the floor would just open up and swallow him, he just wanted to die.